 Helpful Information and Public Resources are available below.

 As of March 13, 2020, Stonehill has restricted ALL visitors.
-No visitors are allowed within Stonehill campus buildings, with exceptions being made only in end-of-life situations.
-Please see the contacts above to discuss an end-of-life exception for your loved one.
+No visitors are allowed within Stonehill campus buildings, with exceptions being made only in compassionate care and end-of-life situations.
+Please see the contacts above to discuss an end-of-life or compassionate care exception for your loved one.
 Online video chat visits via Zoom can be arranged.
-As of July 20, we are also now scheduling outdoor family visits with resident family members.
-Please see our Visitor Information page for full details on how to set up a visit.
-Questions regarding video chat visits or outdoor family visits can be directed to Laura Heiderscheit, Director of Resident Services at 563-690-9660.
+Questions regarding video chat visits with residents at the health center can be directed to Laura Heiderscheit, Director of Resident Services at 563-690-9660.
+Questions regarding video chat and indoor visits with residents at Assisi Village can be directed to 563.583.8234.

 Residents are being actively screened for respiratory symptoms.
 All residents will need to remain on the unit with their respective room.
 Residents will not be able to go throughout the building to enter other units or floors.
-Activities personnel will be designing individualized approaches to meet resident needs during this time.
+Activities personnel has designed individualized activities and programming to meet resident needs during this time.
 Nursing personnel will have a daily screening for residents.
 If a resident has respiratory symptoms additional precautions will be taken.

 All residents will eat snacks and meals in their own room.
 Meals will be delivered and nursing staff will provide assistance as needed.